SimonKurono/SimonKurono/README.md

 -->
 I'm a second-year student at UBC, studying computer science, math, and business.
 I am currently working as a data delivery engineer at Turing, where I curate and manage the delivery of training datasets for Google DeepMind.
 I'm interested in the intersection of finance and computer science, particularly in HFT (low-latency systems), algorithmic trading, and building predictive machine learning models to assess risk, volatility, and returns of securities.

+Eventually, I hope to build a scalable AI education platform for high school and university students by creating simulated real-world experiences for hands-on learning.

 ---
 **Tech Stack:**
 Languages: Java, Python, C++, JavaScript, PostgreSQL, HTML/CSS